Anamika282004/ReactJs-Projects/README.md

 BMI Calculator , QR code generator , Timer and Sum calculator.
-Basic programs in React js
+Basic programs in React js(A lib by react)